The two most common reasons for overturning a Will were discussed in the 2006 Massachusetts case of O'Rourke vs. Hunter:

 - Non compliance with formalities.
 There must be 2 witnesses, the Will must be in writing;

-- Fraud - Mistake induced by intentional misrepresentation or misconduct, concealment of fact;
+- Fraud - A mistake induced by intentional misrepresentation or misconduct, concealment of fact;

 - Fraud in Execution of the Will;